 The recreational sports program is designed to offer additional activities for students other than those obtained in the regular program of college courses.
 The recreational sport facilities include a fitness center with a cardio room and weight room, and racquetball courts.
 Further information regarding these facilities may be obtained at the Fitness Center.

 Intercollegiate athletics are offered to both men and women.
-The women’s intercollegiate competition is centered on tennis, basketball, volleyball, and softball.
-The men’s program includes the sports of basketball, tennis, and baseball.
+The women’s intercollegiate competition is centered on basketball, volleyball, and softball.
+The men’s program includes the sports of basketball and baseball.
 Students participating in the intercollegiate program should register for intercollegiate athletics under the activity program.